0xKrishna/core-dev-course/README.md

 This is a Polygon internal course for core developers to improve their programming and blockchain skills.

-This course is rather about core and backend development than about smart contyracts and blockchai services.
+This course is rather about core and backend development than about smart contracts and blockchai services.